London 2012: Alex Dowsett rues drugs cheat rule change

 Alex Dowsett says the decision to allow drug cheats to represent Great Britain could have cost him his Olympic dream.

-named on GB's road cycling shortlist for London 2012.
+David Millar, who admitted to taking performance-enhancing drugs in 2004, has been named on GB's road cycling shortlist for London 2012.

 "If that rule hadn't have been overturned, I'd like to think I'd be the next one in the line-up," Dowsett told BBC Essex.